 Imi Lichtenfeld was born in 1910, in Bratislava.
 The sports and the martial arts Imi learned during his youth have strengthened his body and spirit.
 Then, the conflicts in Bratislava with the anti-Semitic groups allowed him to realize the difference between sports and real conflicts.
 In World War II Imi fought in Egypt and then, until 1948, he fought for Israel's independence.
 These gave him many opportunities to test the effectiveness of the techniques in real conflicts.

-Imi started teaching self-defense techniques in the Haganah.
-He developed new techniques of fighting with sticks and knives, silent techniques to eliminate aggressors without weapons etc. Later, in the 19 years of work in the Israeli army, Imi continually improved his self-defense techniques and his teaching methodology.
+Imi started teaching survival techniques in the Haganah.
+He developed new techniques of fighting with sticks and knives, silent techniques to eliminate aggressors without weapons etc. Later, in the 19 years of work in the Israeli army, Imi continually improved his survival techniques and his teaching methodology.

 Because of the specific of the activity in the army, Imi often had just 2 weeks available to prepare a new soldier.
 Thus, he had to teach a small set of techniques, which could be properly assimilated in a very short time.
 In addition, Imi focused exclusively on the needs of the soldiers, who from the beginning wear specified equipment, were in good fitness, had a definite purpose (to enter in the conflict zones) and the permission to use lethal force.